 Petalptila malacitana Barranco, 2010

 A few years ago this cricket was discovered in caves around the lower parts of the Sierra de Almijara.
 It regularly comes into my house near Comares, Málaga during the late winter and early spring, initially as large nymphs which are followed by adults.
-This species replaces Modicogryllus longiceps which appear in the house in late summer and autumn.
-Unlike Modicogryllus, Petaloptila has not been seen outside the house.
+This species replaces Gryllomorpha longicauda which appear in the house in late summer and autumn.
+Unlike Gryllomorpha, Petaloptila has not been seen outside the house.

 Platycleis sabulosa (Azam, 1901)